Fishing Warmwater Rivers In Western New York

 Genesee River (warmwater section)

 The Genesee River is managed as both a cold water fishery and a warm water fishery.
-The cold water section runs from the dam in the village of Belmont upstream to the Pennsylvania state line (Link to Genesee River PFR brochure).
+The cold water section runs from the dam in the village of Belmont upstream to the Pennsylvania state line.
 The warm water section starts at the Belmont Dam and goes downstream (north) to Rochester and Lake Ontario.
 Approximately 40 miles of the warm water section of the Genesee River are in DEC Region 9.

 The main land use around the Genesee River is agriculture, although most of the watershed is rural and undeveloped.
 The bottom is mostly gravel, silt and clay, with a small amount of cobble.
 Due to the amount of silt and clay in the streambanks, the river is often turbid even during low flows.
 The river averages 100 feet wide but is relatively shallow in most places with many shallow riffles, making boating difficult.
 However, at high flows, canoeing is very popular.